hxrii/TAC-WebTeam/README.md

 # TAC-WebTeam
-Github repo for Intro of TAC 2020/21 webTeam members Goal : Learn to use Git and Github
+Github repo for Intro of TAC 2020/21 webTeam members \n Goal : Learn to use Git and Github
 The page is hosted on github pages at link: